zalando/skipper/docs/plugins.md

 ## DataClient plugins

 Similar to the above predicate and filter plugins.
 The command line option for data client plugins is `-dataclient-plugin`.
+The module must have a `InitDataClient` function with the signature

+    func([]string) (routing.DataClient, error)

 A "noop" data client looks like

 ```go
 package main